How To Establish FWB Rules And Set Boundaries

 You may have heard the abbreviation "FWB," but what does it mean?
-An FWB, which stands for "Friend With Benefits," is someone that you hook up with or have sex with, but they are not your girlfriend, boyfriend, or partner.
-It's a friendship that crosses the line into physical intimacy without the two of you being in a romantic relationship.
-A friend with benefits relationship can be tricky.
-Your connection blurs the line between friends and lovers.
-That's why it's essential to draw boundaries with your friend with benefits.
-You need to establish what is and isn't okay in the relationship.
-That way, you're both on the same emotional page.
-Here are some tips that you can use to set appropriate boundaries in the FWB relationship.
-They are ways to keep it less dramatic and more fun.
+An FWB, which stands for "Friend With Benefits," is someone you “hook up” with or have sex with, but they are not your girlfriend, boyfriend, or partner.
+It's a friendship that crosses the line into physical intimacy without the two of you maintaining a romantic relationship.

 When You Develop Feelings For Your FWB

 If you develop feelings for your FWB, it’s important to consider the delicate nature of your situation.
 Communicating your feelings to your FWB is among the first things you should do- but not before you’ve had time to think about what you’ll say and how you’ll approach the conversation.
 Remember that two relationships are at stake- your friendship and your sexual relationship.
 If you don’t present your feelings carefully, it could have negative consequences for either or both.